xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/renergy.1.rst

-5. Query all the attirbutes for blade server node blade1.
+5. Query all the attributes for blade server node blade1.

  .. code-block:: perl